jokester01au/coffeescript-eclipse/devjournal.md

 ### Running headless with make

-  * I'm going to abandod this because eclipse packages are versioned with a build date too which is difficult to handle in a Makefile.
+  * I'm going to abandon this because eclipse packages are versioned with a build date too which is difficult to handle in a Makefile.
   * Possible (and time-consuming) solutions are
     * use some dependency management tool, such as ivy
     * do some bash scripting magic to find foo-[version]-v[build-date].jar and copy it as foo-[version].jar